zoe-1/usergt/guides/lifecycleBigPicture.md

 An extension point is a stage in the request lifecycle where extensions can be added.
 Extension points are hooks that provide an interface for programmers to add custom code to a specific step in the lifecycle. hapi refers to the added custom code as ***events***.
 There only two extension points guaranteed to be called with every request.
-The above diagram marks the two extension points guaranteed to be called with double asterisks (**).
+The first diagram marks extensions guaranteed to be called with double asterisks (**).

 ### What is an extension?